Value Chain Analysis

 Value Chain Analysis is a three-step process:

-The first step to take is to brainstorm the activities that you, your team or your company undertakes that in some way contribute towards your customer's experience.
+The first step is to brainstorm the activities that you, your team or your company undertakes that in some way contribute towards your customer's experience.

 At an organizational level, this will include the step-by-step business processes that you use to serve the customer.
 These will include marketing of your products or services; sales and order-taking; operational processes; delivery; support; and so on (this may also involve many other steps or processes specific to your industry).